towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 ## What are the governed tables in the AWS Lake Formation?

 A governed table is a new Amazon S3 table type that supports **ACID transactions**.

+## Who is designated as the LF-Tag creator?

+LF-Tag creator is a *non-admin* principal who has permissions to create and manage LF-Tags.
+Data lake administrators can add LF-Tag creators using the Lake Formation console or CLI.

+LF-Tag creators have implicit Lake Formation permissions to:

+- Update LF-Tags
+- Delete LF-Tags
+- Assign LF-Tags to resources
+- Grant LF-Tag permissions and LF-Tag value permissions to other principals

+Data lake administrators can give non-admin principals the responsibility of generating and changing tag keys and values using LF-Tag creator roles.
+Data lake administrators can also grant LF-Tag creators grantable `Create LF-Tag` permissions.
+Then, the LF-Tag creator can grant the permission to create LF-Tags to other principals.